Pawel1894/calculator/README.md

 # [Frontend Mentor - Calculator app challenge](https://three-theme-calculator.netlify.app/)

 This is simple calculator app, but with 3 different themes.
-I tried to mimic windows 10 calculator behavior.
 Calculator is designed by [Fronted Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).

 ## Table of contents